 First we will enable SNMP in the device, check the connection from Linux and see the available OIDs:

-Continue reading “SNMP OID and MIB for Mimosa devices”I will give an example of setting up SNMP Traps sending on D-Link switches.
+Continue reading “SNMP OID and MIB for Mimosa devices”Configuring SNMP Traps on D-Link Switches

 For example, I will take the switches D-Link DES-3200-x: